North East Derbyshire: Governance

 North East Derbyshire District Council provides district-level services.
 County-level services are provided by Derbyshire County Council.
 The district is also entirely covered by civil parishes, which form a third tier of local government.

 Since 2014 the district has been a non-constituent member of the South Yorkshire Mayoral Combined Authority (formerly known as the Sheffield City Region); the council sends representatives to meetings of the combined authority, but the electorate of North East Derbyshire District does not vote in elections for the Mayor of South Yorkshire.
 The district is also part of The Derby, Derbyshire, Nottingham and Nottinghamshire Local Enterprise Partnership.

 Political control

-The council has been under Labour majority control since the 2023 election.
+At the 2023 election, a majority of the seats on the council were won by Labour.
+The council subsequently went under no overall control in September 2026 when Labour lost its majority at a by-election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: